 Consumers want to know what’s behind the scenes, and videos give it to them.
 Consumers want to see real people working for and with the brand, and videos give it to them.
 Consumers want to have more actual communication with the brand, and, yeah, videos give it to them.
 It’s a win-win for everybody.

-In 2017 around 50% of marketers choose to use videos, and we probably haven’t even seen the full potential of live videos in marketing.
+In 2020, 87% of marketers employ videos as a marketing tool, and we probably haven’t even seen the full potential of live videos in marketing.
 The question is - will it get more professional than amateur implementation?
 Or, will it keep its unconventional allure?

 The world described by science fiction writers is getting closer - now we’ve got a chance to experience both virtual and augmented reality.
 And marketers didn’t hesitate a minute, and immediately found a way to implement it in their practice.